pyrocko/pyrocko/doc/source/topics/pseudo-dynamic-rupture.rst

     :alt: Rupture propagation and tractions of a simple dynamic rupture source with uniform rake tractions

     Absolute tractions of a simple dynamic source model with a uniform rake.
-Contour lines show the propagation of the rupture front.
+Contour lines are isochrones of the rupture front.

 Rupture propagation
 -------------------

-We can investigate the rupture propagation speed :math:`v_r` with :py:meth:`~pyrocko.plot.dynamic_rupture.RuptureView.draw_patch_parameter`:
+We can investigate the rupture propagation speed :math:`v_r` with :py:meth:`~pyrocko.plot.dynamic_rupture.RuptureView.draw_patch_parameter`.
+Rupture speed is proportional to the S-wave velocity in the Earth model and scaled with the attribute :py:gattr:`~pyrocko.gf.seismosizer.PseudoDynamicRupture.gamma`.

 .. code-block :: python

+    # rupture is a PseudoDynamicRupture object
-    plot = RuptureView(dyn_rupture)
+    plot = RuptureView(rupture)

     plot.draw_patch_parameter('vr')
     plot.draw_time_contour(store)